 Hail storms in Florida can be rare and brief, yet still cause severe damage to property.
-If your neighborhood in Florida has been hit by a hail storm. you can decide to file an insurance claim on your property for hail damage.
-All it takes to cause damage is hail the size of a quarter.
+If your neighborhood in Florida has been hit by a hail storm, tornado, tropical storm or hurricane, you can decide to file an insurance claim on your property for hail or storm damage.
+All it takes to cause damage is hail the size of a quarter or a large enough piece of flying debris.
 When hail is about 1-inch across in size, more severe damage will occur, such as broken windows, shingles, and siding.
-You should begin this process by having the damage inspected by a professional roofer experienced in insurance claims.
+Hurricanes can lead to flooding, siding damage, or roof lift-off.
+You should begin the insurance claim process by having the damage inspected by a professional roofer experienced in insurance claims.

 Does my Roof Have Hail Damage?